revness/todoJavaReact/readme.md

 This is a full stack todoApp with a front end written in React and Typescript and a backend REST Api written in Java Spring

-## Backend

-## Key features
-- Deleting a task should set an `isArchived` flag in the database instead of deleting the task from the database
-- Add a filter to the frontend application that allows you to filter tasks by category
-- Categories and Todos should be stored in separate tables

-## Endpoints
-- `GET /categories`
-- `POST /categories`
-- `PUT /categories/:id`
-- `DELETE /categories/:id`

-- `GET /todos`
-- `GET /todos?category={}`
-- `POST /todos`
-- `PUT/PATCH /todos/:id`
-- `DELETE /todos/:id`